 Simply key in their name, their university, or place of practice as they have advertised.

 You can also check if your dentist is registered on the MDC portal by clicking on the 'Search for Dental Practitioners' icon.

-Meanwhile, Bukit Aman Criminal Investigation Department's Prosecution and Law Division principal assistant director SAC Mior Faridalathrash Wahid called on the public to report any individuals suspected of masquerading as medical doctors.
+Bukit Aman Criminal Investigation Department's Prosecution and Law Division principal assistant director SAC Mior Faridalathrash Wahid called on the public to immediately report if there are any individuals suspected of masquerading as medical doctors.

 Last year, a woman suffered from getting low-cost, fake braces after hearing about a 'dentist' from Instagram: